devampatels22/Airline-Reservation-App/README_HOWTORUN.txt

 Note2: Application "Search Flights" button only works with (YWG,YYC), (YYC,YVR), (YYZ,YEG) combinations because
 fakedb only holds info on those pairs

+Note3: to try and run realDB with application go into presentation folder and in "RecFlightsActivity.java" class.
+Uncomment line 45 and make line 43 into a comment.